srodriguez/bdi-abm-integration/tutorial-abm-integration.md

 Once your ABM integration is ready, and assuming you have a BDI integration you can use (or you have created your own using the
 [BDI integration HOWTO](howto-bdi-integration)), you can then start building your new application.
-See the [Custom BDI-ABM application HOWTO](howto-bdi-abm-application) for more details on that.
+See the [custom BDI-ABM application HOWTO](howto-bdi-abm-application) for more details on that.
 Finally, to see how the GAMS integration is used in an example application, see the [`AuctioneerModel`](https://github.com/agentsoz/bdi-abm-integration/blob/v1.0.0/examples/conservation/src/main/java/io/github/agentsoz/conservation/AuctioneerModel.java)